 Electric cars are supported in various ways by most countries.
-Regulations in America and Europe force car companies to sell cleaner cars every year.
-By 2025 these will mandate 22% of cars sold in many US states must be electric17.
+Regulations in America, Europe and China force car companies to sell cleaner cars every year.
+By 2025 these will mandate 22% of cars sold in many US states must be electric15.
 Over 200 European cities have low emission zones where fuel vehicles are prevented entry or pay fees (e.g. Paris, London).
 These help governments to achieve international climate change commitments by encouraging car owners to shift to electric cars, reducing carbon dioxide and cancer-causing diesel emissions.
 A typical petrol car emits more than its weight in CO2 a year (2 tonnes).
 Norway and Holland have goals that all vehicle sales will be electric from 2025, with Germany, U.K., California, New York and others agreeing to follow suit in later years as part of an international alliance (zevalliance.org).
-Global leadership in generating electric car adoption comes from Tesla Motors and its visionary leader Elon Musk.18
+Global leadership in generating electric car adoption comes from Tesla Motors and its visionary leader Elon Musk.16

-15 Malcolm McCulloch (Oxford University, UK), radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told
+13 Malcolm McCulloch (Oxford University, UK), radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told

-16 energywise.govt.nz/on-the-road/electric-vehicles/
+14 energywise.govt.nz/on-the-road/electric-vehicles/

-17 Look up CARB (US) and CAFE (US), and EU CO2 regulations, e.g. arb.ca.gov/msprog/zevpro
+15 Look up CARB (US) and CAFE (US), and EU CO2 regulations, e.g. arb.ca.gov/msprog/zevprog/zevprog/zevregs/1962.2 clean.pdf

-18 waitbutwhy.com/2015/06/how-tesla-will-change-your-life.html provides a comprehensive look at Elon Musk, Tesla, and SpaceX.
+16 waitbutwhy.com/2015/06/how-tesla-will-change-your-life.html provides a comprehensive look at Elon Musk, Tesla, and SpaceX.

-Norway has the greatest incentives globally, and has a similar population, land size, vehicle count, and a higher proportion of renewable electricity as NZ.
-Norway charges a big purchase tax (average \$20,000) when buying a fuel vehicle, and offers substantial discounts to electric vehicles (no 25% sales tax, halved fringe benefit tax, plus a \$10,000+ discount), and offers free use of bus lanes, toll roads, urban street parking, and charging stations.
-This led to 110,000 vehicles (80% fully electric) and 7000 charging points in 4 years19.
+Norway has the greatest incentives globally, and has a similar population, land size, and vehicle count as NZ, but higher proportion of renewable electricity.
+Norway charges a purchase tax on fuel vehicles (up to \$40,000, based on emissions and weight) and a discount on electrics (-\$10,000).
+Electrics also don't pay any 25% sales tax, and have halved fringe benefit tax, free use of bus lanes, toll roads, urban street parking, and charging stations.
+This led to 130,000 vehicles (100,000 fully electric) and 7000 charging points in 4 years.
+This is much better than its neighbours, e.g. Denmark sales plummeted in 2016 after introducing a tax on electric vehicles.